 June 29, 2018

-2. Kerosene heaters are not ductable.
+2. Kerosene and diesel heaters are not ductable.
 This means you have to operate them within the structure being heated.

-3. Kerosene heaters produce high amounts of carbon monoxide when ignited and producing heat.
+3. Kerosene and diesel heaters produce high amounts of carbon monoxide when ignited and producing heat.
 This often leads to a dangerous level of carbon monoxide in the treatment area.

 4. The flame extends beyond the barrel of the heater.
 I know of at least four fires which have been reported over the past 6 years that completed destroyed the structures with people trying to heat with kerosene heaters.